-- Foster collaborative and inclusive relationships with residents, businesses, and community organizations. - Guide when, how, and why the City engages with the community, ensuring consistency, transparency, and accessibility on when the City shares information or seeks input - Explain how decisions are made and the factors that inform them, including engagement. - Promote diverse and meaningful participation through clear guidelines that foster inclusivity. - Equip staff with standardized tools, methods, and processes to deliver timely, effective, and inclusive community engagements.
+- Foster collaborative and inclusive relationships with residents, businesses, and community organizations. - Guide when, how, and why the City engages with the community, including when it will inform versus seek input on a decision to ensure consistency, transparency, and accessibility. - Explain how decisions are made and the factors that inform them, including engagement. - Promote diverse and meaningful participation through clear guidelines that foster inclusivity. - Equip staff with standardized tools, methods, and processes to deliver timely, effective, and inclusive community engagements.